WillTheDeveloper/StudyPortal/README.md

 npm install
 ```

-to set the APP_KEY value in your .env file run the following command:
+To set the APP_KEY value in your .env file run the following command:
 ```
 php artisan key:generate
 ```